Austrian prosecutors raid Raiffeisen CEO Sevelda's office

-VIENNA (Reuters) - Vienna corruption prosecutors raided the office of Raiffeisen Bank International (RBIV.VI) Chief Executive Karl Sevelda on Monday in a breach of trust investigation, a spokesman said.
+VIENNA, Dec 17 (Reuters) - Vienna corruption prosecutors raided the office of Raiffeisen Bank International Chief Executive Karl Sevelda on Monday in a breach of trust investigation, a spokesman said.

 The raid took place after investigations resulting from an anonymous complaint into the sale of parts of family-owned Styrian commodity trading company DCM Decometal, allegedly at below their true value, the spokesman said on Tuesday.